The Nativity of our Lord/Christmas Eve

 a few weeks before the launch of the mission

-which would send human beings to orbit the moon for the first time,
+which would send human beings to orbit the moon for the

 Frank Borman, the mission commander,